It was a week when both oil and natural gas prices settled higher.

 The following table shows the price movement of some the major oil and gas players over the past week and during the last 6 months.

-The Energy Select Sector SPDR – a popular way to track energy companies – was up 2.7% last week.
-The best performer was independent refiner Marathon Petroleum MPC whose stock jumped 5.1%.
+The Energy Select Sector SPDR – a popular way to track energy companies – was up 6.9% last week.
+The best performer was downstream operator Marathon Petroleum MPC whose stock jumped 19.4%.

-But longer-term, over six months, the sector tracker is down 1.6%.
-Houston-based oil and gas producer Occidental Petroleum OXY was the major loser during this period, experiencing a 20.4% price plunge.
+Longer-term, over six months, the sector tracker is down 35.4%.
+Offshore driller Transocean Ltd. was the major loser during this period, experiencing a 71% price plunge.

 What’s Next in the Energy World?

-In this holiday-shortened week, market participants will be closely tracking the regular releases i.e. the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly.
-Energy traders will also be focusing on the Baker Hughes data on rig count.
+As global oil consumption gradually ticks up, market participants will be closely tracking the regular releases to watch for signs that could further validate a rebound.
+In this context, the U.S. government statistics on oil and natural gas - one of the few solid indicators that comes out regularly - and the Baker Hughes data on rig count, will be on the energy traders' radar.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report